• HOME

 stone catholic church Iglesia de San Juan La Laguna, Guatemala

-Just up the hill from the main dock sits an understated main plaza and a stone Catholic church that’s preserved its ancient facade as well as its new modern building.
+Just up the hill from the main dock sits an understated main plaza and a well-preserved, stone Catholic church.

 Behind it towers the Indian Nose mountain, making the whole scene extremely picturesque.
-Although the town has modernized a bit in recent years, you can imagine it easily in its olden days.
+Although the town has modernized a bit in recent years, you can easily imagine what it would’ve looked like centuries ago.

-Since it’s not too far from the San Juan dock, there’s no reason why you should miss out on this local little gem.
-It is one of the more traditional style Catholic churches I’ve seen here.
+Since it’s not too far from the San Juan dock, there’s no excuse to skip this local little gem.
+It’s one of the more traditional style Catholic churches I’ve seen here.

 7. Sip Fine Wine at El Gato Perdido